electric-sql/pglite/pglite-cli-distribution-design.md

 - The new server's ten unit/lifecycle tests, TypeScript, lint, build, export checks, native integration gate, libpq/COPY/backpressure gate, and a targeted upstream regression schedule pass.
 Fresh npm and pnpm installs of packed core and server tarballs resolve both declared ESM and CommonJS entries.
+The pnpm install also exercises caller-owned and server-owned postmasters from the tarballs and verifies their distinct shutdown behavior.

 ### Phase 3: complete production Node hosting semantics